KitKatarine/dialogue_plugin/README.md

 + [License](https://github.com/KitKatarine/dialogue_plugin/blob/main/README.md#license)

 ## What is this?
-This is a dialogue/textbox prefab that creates a textbox, displays text, and sorts out any dialogue options into neat little buttons.
+This is a dialogue/textbox prefab for Godot projects that creates a textbox, displays text, and sorts out any dialogue options into neat little buttons.
 Perfect for visual novels, RPGs, or other dialogue-based games.
 While it certainly is not the most feature rich or robust system, with this, you can get started with making textboxes quickly and easily.

 [<Top>](https://github.com/KitKatarine/dialogue_plugin/blob/main/README.md#kits-simple-dialogue)